sh-maxim/ss/README.md

 (4) 3 harder to predict labels of Rule #1: H, E, C
     (C, S, T) -> C, (H, I, G) -> H, (E, B) -> E
     Argument: --label 3 or -l 3 or --label 3 --rule 1 or -l 3 -r 1
     Note: The rule option is only applicable to 3 labels.
-If no option is specified, Rule #1 is assumed by default.
+If no option is specified, Rule #1 is by default.

 (5) 3 easier to predict labels of Rule #2: H, E, C
     (C, S, B, T, I, G) -> C, (H) -> H, (E) -> E